SharePoint/sp-dev-docs/docs/solution-guidance/app-only-elevated-privileges-sharepoint-add-in.md

 Summary
 -------

-The approach you take to elevate privileges in your code is different in the new SharePoint Add-in model than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) / Farm Solution scenario, the RunWithElevatedPrivileges API is used with the SharePoint server-side object model code and deployed via Farm Solutions.
+The approach you take to elevate privileges in your code is different in the new SharePoint Add-in model than it was with full trust code.
+In a typical full trust code (FTC) / Farm Solution scenario, the RunWithElevatedPrivileges API is used with the SharePoint server-side object model code and deployed via Farm Solutions.

 In an SharePoint Add-in model scenario, the AllowAppOnlyPolicy permission or a service account is used to allow the current user to execute operations they are not authorize to perform.